What is Net neutrality? The ultimate guide (Updated 2025)

 In 2017, the Republican-led FCC voted to repeal the rules in a 3-2 decision.
 The FCC Chairman criticized the regulations, claiming they were “a mistake” and “heavy-handed.”
 He argued that these rules stifled investment and hindered innovation.

-Net neutrality encourages freedom of speech and prevents major ISPs possessing too much media power and stifling independent content.
-With the repeal of net neutrality, it is possible for ISPs to control data and limit or block access to content.
+Net neutrality encourages freedom of speech and prevents major ISPs possessing too much power over the media and stifling independent content.
+With the repeal of net neutrality in the US, it’s possible for ISPs to control data and limit or block access to content.

 If we let cable companies offer two speeds of service, they won’t be Usain Bolt and Usain Bolt on a motorbike.
 They will be Usain Bolt, and Usain bolted to an anchor.